 Overview of Yukata

-For example, navy and white color combination are popular colors you see on traditional ones since indigo works as insect deterrent and white color provides a sensation of coolness.
+For example, navy and white color combinations are popular colors you see on traditional ones since indigo works as an insect deterrent and white color provides a sensation of coolness.

 In traditional Japanese clothing, it has the most simple and basic design.

-Nowadays, people put on them after a bath as a loungewear in summer, as pajamas, or as a training wear when one practice classical Japanese dance let alone in the events of fireworks or festivals.
+Nowadays, people put on them after a bath as loungewear in summer, as pajamas, or as training wear when one performs classical Japanese dance let alone in the events of fireworks or festivals.